Close

 Principal, Blanchfield Nicholls Partners Sydney, NSW

 Over the years Cathie’s work has focused primarily on financial and property matters for married, de-facto and same sex couples.
 She regularly advises in matters involving complex financial arrangements.
-She maintains a particular interest in financial agreements under the Family Law Act and regularly drafts and advises clients in those matters.
+She enjoys the challenges inherent in communicating sometimes difficult concepts in family law, and working to understand each client's particular needs and expectations while giving realistic advice.

 Who Should Attend?